unixpickle/learn-nerf/README.md

 This will periodically save model weights to `model_weights.pkl`.
 The script may get stuck on `training...` while it shuffles the dataset and compiles the training graph.
 Wait a minute or two, and losses should start printing out as training ramps up.

 If you get a `Segmentation fault` on CPU, this may be because you don't have enough memory to run batch size 1024--try something lower.

+## Render a novel view

+This is a work-in-progress.
+Check back soon!